stasinak/Computer-Vision-Challenge/README.md

 * **Train the network**
   * Implement the following architecture from scratch (You can use either Pytorch or tensorflow)
-      * A single convolutional layer with a small filter size (3,3) and 32 as number of filters followed by a (2,2) max pooling layer.
-The filter maps are then flattened to provide features to the classifier.
+      * A **single convolutional layer** with a small filter size (3,3) and 32 as number of filters followed by a (2,2) **max pooling layer**.
+The filter maps are then **flattened** to provide features to the classifier.
-      * Between the feature extractor and the output layer, add a dense layer to interpret the features with 128 nodes.
+      * Between the feature extractor and the output layer, add a **dense layer** to interpret the features with 128 nodes.
-      * Given that the problem is a multi-class classification task, an output layer with 10 nodes is required along with a softmax activation function.
+      * Given that the problem is a multi-class classification task, an output **dense layer** with 10 nodes is required along with a softmax activation function.
       * All layers will use the ReLU activation function.
       * Use a stochastic gradient descent optimizer with a learning rate of 0.01 and a momentum of 0.9.
 The categorical cross-entropy loss function will be optimized, suitable for multi-class classification and monitor the classification accuracy metric
   * **If training is not taking too much time**, try to optimize your network by finetuning other hyperparameters such as batch size, learning rate, different optimizer etc. and provide the a short analysis of how you choose the best model